Evalet: Evaluating Large Language Models through Functional Fragmentation: : Evaluation of LLM Outputs based on Fragment-Level Functions

 \subsubsection{Inspecting Evaluation Results}

-After the evaluation completes, the user can navigate to the \textit{Database Tab} to skim through each input-output pair and gain sense of their overall quality through their holistic scores on each criterion (Fig.~\ref{fig:system_database}A).
-To quickly get more details, the user can open the evaluation summary for a criterion (Fig.~\ref{fig:system_database}B) to view the list of fragment-level functions surfaced from that output and their individual ratings.
-To reduce cognitive load, \sysname{} presents each function in this list through the name of its base cluster rather than the lengthier function description.
+After the evaluation completes, the user can navigate to the \textit{Database Tab} to skim through each input-output pair and gauge overall quality through the holistic scores on each criterion (Fig.~\ref{fig:system_database}A).
+For more detail, the user can open the evaluation summary for a criterion (Fig.~\ref{fig:system_database}B) to view the list of fragment-level functions surfaced from that output and their individual ratings.
+To reduce cognitive load, \sysname{} presents each function in this list through the name of its base cluster rather than the lengthier function description---instantiating the \textit{Output-Level Inspect} affordance (Sec.~\ref{framework:inspect}) by summarizing outputs into criterion-specific qualities.

-To inspect the evaluations in full detail, the user can also click on \systemText{View Details} (Fig.~\ref{fig:system_database}C), which presents the full text for the input and output.
-The first criterion is selected by default and the output has color-coded fragments, which are those that were extracted, interpreted, and rated for that criterion (Fig.~\ref{fig:system_database}E).
-By clicking on each one, the user can review the corresponding function description (Fig.~\ref{fig:system_database}G) and the LLM-based evaluator's justification for that function's rating (Fig.~\ref{fig:system_database}H).
-Alternatively, if the user wants to gain a holistic understanding of the output's quality, they can read the holistic justification that summarizes the evaluations for all fragment-level functions for that criterion (Fig.~\ref{fig:system_database}F).
-Using the criteria selector (Fig.~\ref{fig:system_database}D), the user can switch between the evaluations for each criterion to understand the same output from different perspectives.
+To inspect evaluations in detail, the user can click on \systemText{View Details} (Fig.~\ref{fig:system_database}C) to view the full text for the input and output.
+The output has color-coded fragments, which are those that were extracted, interpreted, and rated for the selected criterion (Fig.~\ref{fig:system_database}E).
+Clicking on each fragment reveals the corresponding function description (Fig.~\ref{fig:system_database}G) and the LLM evaluator's justification for that function's rating (Fig.~\ref{fig:system_database}H).
+With the criteria selector (Fig.~\ref{fig:system_database}D), users can switch between the evaluations for each criterion to understand the same output from different perspectives.
+This detail view supports the \textit{Fragment-Level Inspect} and \textit{Rate} affordances (Sec.~\ref{framework:rate}).
+Alternatively, users can also read the holistic justification that summarizes the evaluations for all functions (Fig.~\ref{fig:system_database}F) to gain a holistic understanding of the output's quality---instantiating the \textit{Output-Level Rate} affordance.